Nickel plating

-Electroless Nickel Plating (ENP) is one of the coating technologies that has gained significant popularity across many industrial sectors.
+Electroless nickel plating (ENP) is a widely used surface engineering technology that has gained significant popularity across numerous industrial sectors.

-In industrial applications, resistance to corrosion and wear are key requirements for machine parts and tools.
+In industrial applications, corrosion and wear resistance are among the key requirements for machine components and tools.

 Specification based on: